Majors and Minors

 Apprentices interested in pursuing more than one Major or Minor should access the requirements for each and keep track of how their classes fulfill the requirements.
 Majors are completed one at a time and A Journeyman Letter is awarded each time the necessary requirements are met.
 A subsequent letter of Journeymanship is awarded to Journeymen when all requirements for a new letter are completed.

 Majors and minors can be changed after consultation with the Dean of Curriculum and the Academic Advisor.
 The change of the major and/or minor is to be announced on the Dean of Curriculum Forum in the Announcement thread entitled, “NOTICE: Majors and Minor Declarations” - here

 The heart of the Major/Minor system are the modules that they are made up of.
 We want this system to be easy to complete and have laid them out so that can be worked on one module at a time.
 Most of the Majors/Minors have one module where all of the classes must be completed, but the remainder of the modules usually will ask for a certain number of credits to complete them, and then give you multiple optional classes to choose from to complete those credits.

-Lesser and Greater Rainbows
+Lesser and Greater Prisms

-Apprentices can become "Wizard of the Greater Rainbow" by declaring (and completing) a major in any one department AND taking an upper level (L6-7) class in all 15 remaining departments.
+Apprentices can become "Wizard of the Greater Prism" by declaring (and completing) a major in any one department AND taking an upper level (L6-7) class in all 15 remaining departments.
 If the L6 or L7 class have pre-requisites of lower level classes, those classes have to be completed, as well, of course.

-Apprentices can become "Wizard of the Lesser Rainbow" by declaring (and completing) a major in any one department AND taking a mid-level (L3-5) or higher class in the remaining 15 departments.
+Apprentices can become "Wizard of the Lesser Prism" by declaring (and completing) a major in any one department AND taking a mid-level (L3-5) or higher class in the remaining 15 departments.
 If the L3, 4, or 5 classes have prerequisites of lower level classes, those classes have to be completed, as well, of course."